FOR NEW PARENTS

 Some fundraising is done by your district and by the Great Smoky Mountain Council — the annual golf tournament, for example, and several annual fundraising dinners.
 Your child’s Pack, Troop, or Crew also participates actively in raising funds to help offset the cost of activities and equipment.
 Fundraising not only helps your unit, it also helps teach youth about personal management and self-reliance.

-Every fall, Scouts in the Great Smoky Mountain Council sell popcorn — our equivalent to Girl Scout cookies — both by taking orders from family, friends, and neighbors and by selling directly (“show and sell”) at pre-approved locations, like neighborhood grocery stores.
+Every Fall, Scouts in the Great Smoky Mountain Council sell popcorn, by taking orders from family, friends, and neighbors and by selling directly (“show and sell”) at pre-approved locations, like neighborhood grocery stores.
 Top sellers can earn exciting prizes.
 As the parent of a Scout, chances are you’ll end up eating a lot of popcorn over the winter as well as helping your Scout with transportation, record keeping, and setting up to show and sell

 Sign Me Up!

 Your child can join Scouting anytime, although units typically recruit new members near the beginning of the school year.
 If you’re not already aware of a unit serving your neighborhood,